Las Vegas shooting: Remembering the fallen

 Lisa Patterson

-A devout Catholic, friends and family remember Lisa Patterson as being devoted to her church, her family and her business.
+A devout Catholic, friends and relatives remember Lisa Patterson as being devoted to her church, her family and her business.

 Patterson was in Las Vegas for a weekend trip with five other mothers of children in the parish’s school, according to the Daily Breeze.